Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

 We assume that $m$ is minimal among all such choices of base points and admissible presentations.
 Lemma \ref{lem:mini} implies that $h_j$ is different from $h_i^{-1}$ for all $1\leq i<j\leq m$.

-Let $(a_i),$ $(b_i),$ $(x_i)$ be the three sequences of points defined in \S \ref{par:presentation}; they satisfy the properties (1) to (4) listed in Remarks \ref{rem:properties} and \ref{rem:property4}.
-Since the constructions below are more natural with segments than pair of points, and $\GH$ is not assumed to be uniquely geodesic, we choose geodesic segments between the points $x_i$, as well as geodesic segments $[a_i,b_i]\subset \axe(h_i)$.
+Let $(a_i),$ $(b_i),$ $(x_i)$ be the three sequences of points defined in \S \ref{par:presentation}; they satisfy the properties (1) to (4) listed in Lemma \ref{lem:properties} and Remark \ref{rem:property4}.
+Since the constructions below are more natural with segments than pairs of points, and $\GH$ is not assumed to be uniquely geodesic, we choose geodesic segments between the points $x_i$, as well as geodesic segments $[a_i,b_i]\subset \axe(h_i)$.